VijaybabuNakkonda/Table_Conversion_From_SQL_Server_to_Snowflake/README.md

 # Table_Conversion_From_SQL_Server_to_Snowflake
 Scripts to convert tables from SQL Server to Snowflake

-As a first step create a small function to remove special characters from table name in SQL Server.Square brackets are not allowed in snowflake.
+As a first step create a small function in SQL Server to remove special characters from table name in SQL Server.
+Square brackets are not allowed in snowflake on Table names / column names.

 ```python
 create FUNCTION [dbo].[fn_GetAplhaNumericOnly](@input VARCHAR(250))